kasimpamuk/odin-recipes/README.md

-In this project practiced to create a basic page only using HTML at first In the next step i developed the design using CSS again for practice purposes
+In this project I practiced to create a basic page only using HTML at first.
+In the next step I developed the design using CSS for practice purposes.